Zegras' over-the-net flip lifts Ducks over Sabres, 2-0

 Ducks: LW Adam Henrique (lower body) missed his second straight game and all-time scoring leader C Ryan Getzlaf (lower body) his fourth.

 Sabres: C Casey Mittelstadt went to the the dressing room in the third period and did not return.
-Mittelstadt missed 20 games this season with an upper-body injury. … Luukkonen was called up from the from the minors after recently acquired G Malcolm Subban sustained a lower-body injury during Saturday night’s loss at Carolina.
+Granato had no definitive update after the game, but said he does not believe Mittelstadt re-injured the upper-body part that cause him to miss 20 games earlier this season. … Luukkonen was called up from the from the minors after recently acquired G Malcolm Subban sustained a lower-body injury during Saturday night’s loss at Carolina.
 Luukkonen was the fifth goalie to start for Buffalo.
 Subban skated on Tuesday. … D Robert Hagg missed his second game with an undisclosed injury.

 UP NEXT